MohamedGallab/CMS-Pro/README.md

 # CMS-Pro
-a google chrome extension that automatically renames all files downloaded from the CMS platform of the German Univeristy in Cairo
+A google chrome extension that automatically renames all files downloaded from the CMS platform of the German Univeristy in Cairo

 ## installation
 1. download the file